herzbube/fuego-on-ios/README.md

     git config svn-remote.svn.branches branches/*:refs/remotes/*
     git config svn-remote.svn.tags tags/*:refs/remotes/tags/*

-Now checkout `master` if you have not yet done so.
-Look at the output of `git log`, and note down the SHA hash of the most recent commit that represents a Subversion commit (the commit message of such a commit has a line in it that starts with "git-svn-id").

-Run the following command with the SHA hash you previously noted down:

-    echo <hash> >.git/refs/remotes/trunk

-The final step is to restore the contents of the `.git/svn` folder.
-This is done automatically by this command:

-    git svn info

-(other commands such as `git svn fetch` may also work).
-From now on, `git svn rebase` should work as expected.

-##### How the Fuego on iOS repository was initialized

-This purely historical information documents how the `fuego-on-ios` repository was initialized.

-    mkdir fuego-on-ios
-    cd fuego-on-ios
-    git svn init --stdlayout http://svn.code.sf.net/p/fuego/code/ .
-    git svn fetch

-Besides the master branch that tracks the upstream trunk, these commands also create a number of remote tracking branches, one for each tag and branch in the upstream repo.
-They can be listed with `git branch -a`.
-These remotes are visible only locally and are not available to people who clone the public repository from GitHub.
+Now checkout `master` if you have not yet done so, then run

+    svn2git --rebase

+This takes quite a long time because it fetches all revisions from upstream Subversion.
+Behind the scenes the contents of the `.git/svn` folder are restored.
+From now on, `svn2git --rebase` should work as expected.

 ## Recipes